Technikhighknee/bitburner-stocktrading/README.md

 # BitBurner Stock Trading System

 Run `main.js` and watch your money grow.
 JK; it works, but it not optimal.

 Highly moduluar and extendable tho.
-Have fun
+Have fun!